Luxury Balitecture villa exterior - choosing a trustworthy Bali developer

 Licences, Legal & Land Title

 Most of the horror stories trace back to paperwork no one checked.
 Before any money moves, a qualified lawyer should verify the land certificate, the zoning, and how you will actually hold the asset.
-A foreign buyer typically owns through leasehold or a PT PMA structure, and getting that right is the whole ballgame.
+A foreign buyer typically owns through leasehold or a company structure, and getting that right is the whole ballgame.
+When you complete, a licensed notary (a PPAT) handles the legal transfer and registers it with the land office, so your ownership or lease sits on the public record rather than a private promise.

-Confirm the project sits on a registered company, has its building permit (PBG) in place, and that the land use matches what you are being sold.
+Confirm the project sits on a registered company and that the land is correctly zoned for what is being built.
+Zoning is the real gate here: it decides whether the villa can be legally permitted at all, so verify it, along with the land certificate, before any money moves.
+Then ask the developer to walk you through the building permit (PBG) timeline, so you understand exactly where it sits in the process.
 The sales side should be properly licensed: Balitecture Realty is SIUP-4 licensed and an AREBI member.
 On the build side, you want fully licensed and regulated builders.
 We keep an in-house legal advisor who handles permits, titles, zoning, and foreign ownership in-house rather than farming it out.

 Worth reading before you commit: freehold vs leasehold in Bali, PT PMA explained, whether foreigners can buy property, and the risks of nominee agreements.